jlau78/scraper-py/README.md

 ### Element extraction configuration definitions

-- name: "feature-list" > Meta data of the element.
+- name: "feature-list" -> Meta data of the element.
 Can be used as the header.
-- "container": "figure"  > Container element of the element to search for
+- "container": "figure"  -> Container element of the element to search for
 -

 Either the element's attribute or text value can be extracted.

-- text: true > this element text value will be extracted eg. <p>Welcome to my listing</p>
+- text: true -> this element text value will be extracted eg. `<p>Welcome to my listing</p>`
-- attributes: "href" > This element's href attribute value is extracted eg <a href='//photo/room/111111/small.jpg>
+- attributes: "href" -> This element's href attribute value is extracted eg `<a href='//photo/room/111111/small.jpg>`

+## Appendix
+### Draw.io

+Install the Draw.io application to view the ./scraper-overview.drawio diagram.